Digital Nomad Visas

 The longest visa of all Caribbean Islands is offered by Dominica.
 Valid for a total of eighteen months the Work in Nature (WIN) Extended Stay Visa for digital nomads is great for any digital nomad looking for a longer stay and wanting to explore this beautiful piece of paradise.

-There are a few stunning Caribbean nations that offer digital nomad visas, but one of the most popular is Barbados.
+There are a few stunning Caribbean nations that offer digital nomad residency, but one of the most popular is Barbados.
 With year-round sunshine, laid-back beaches, and endless good vibes, it’s no wonder more and more remote workers are making the island nation home.
 This is the perfect spot to kick back and relax after years of backpacking around the world.

 The Barbados Welcome Stamp lets you stay in the country for up to one year.
 It’s quite pricey at $2,000, but you’re given ultimate freedom to work online upon arrival.
 You’ll also need to prove you earn at least $50k per year.
 This isn’t the most accessible option, but if you’re an established remote worker it’s a great option.